-A physician may need to log into different healthcare applications to get a complete view of a patient’s treatment and progress over time, or a doctor may have to task a staff member with manually assembling workflows.
+A physician may need to log into different healthcare applications to get a complete view of a patient’s treatment and progress over time, or a doctor may have to ask a staff member to manually assemble workflows.
 These processes take time and have an internal cost.

 Let’s go to a popular example and track the progress of premature infants.
 When a baby is born prematurely, the initial care provided at the hospital represents one track in the overall care for the patient.
 The next visit could be at an outpatient office (in the same or a different healthcare system) representing a separate workflow, and subsequent appointments or hospital stays also mean additional tracks in that ongoing continuum of care.

 With SMART on FHIR, this disparate data can be assembled in a longitudinal view so that caregivers no longer need to switch among different applications to piece together a complete patient story.
 With the unification of underlying data, a host of possibilities are unlocked.

 For example, applications can display graphs to offer a comprehensive visualization of patient progress.
 In the case of the premature infant, the visualization can display key health indicators such as length, weight, and head circumference—over time and across different caregivers and facilities.